 We use a series of clear aligners, which are much like a thin mouthguard, to correct your teeth’s alignment.
 They are virtually undetectable when you smile or speak.

-If you would like to discuss veneers with our experienced dentists, call the team at Plainland Dental today on 07 5465 7995 or book online.
+Our dentists are friendly and experienced in all aspects of children's dental.
+If you would like to make an appointment call the team at Plainland Dental on 07 5465 7995 or book online.

 What are invisible braces?

 Invisible braces, also referred to as clear aligners, are an orthodontic treatment used to straighten teeth.
 These 3D=printed, transparent plastic aligners are worn constantly, only removed to eat and drink (water is fine).

 The benefits of clear aligners are that they dispense with the bulk of traditional metal braces, they’re clear, and they’re contoured to the unique shape of your teeth.
 They are also thin enough not to be noticed during normal conversation and photos.

 Clear aligners are designed to be worn all day and night for best results, so they are most appropriate for adults who are more likely to make sure they stay in.
 They won’t produce the desired results if not worn correctly.

 In exchange for being discrete and nearly invisible, clear aligners apply a different force on your teeth compared to traditional braces.
 They are used mostly to correct minor issues, such as mildly crooked, gappy or protruding teeth.
 They aren’t necessarily an appropriate orthodontic treatment for correcting bigger issues such as a substantial overbite.